Perfection In Beauty Marketing

 Despite the very nature of the beauty industry, brands and products have been pushing very ugly definitions of beauty and self-acceptance.
 Beauty brands that once pushed unrealistic ideals are pivoting away from social media-driven ‘perfection’, to align with more progressive attitudes and conversations around body positivity.

-Messaging and language focused on ‘perfect’ skin is starting to take a backseat to ‘skin positivity’.
+Messaging and language focused on ‘perfect’ skin are starting to take a backseat to ‘skin positivity’.
 The amount of social media pressure and campaigns against language such as ‘wrinkle-free’, ‘pimple-free’ and ‘imperfection-free’ has catapulted in recent years.

-Due to a younger band of consumers putting more stock into inclusivity, these brands have had to make it a requirement in their messaging.
+Due to a younger band of consumers putting more stock into inclusivity, these brands have had to make this a requirement in their messaging.
 They cannot simply ignore this huge group of new consumers because by targeting their values they can gain a whole new loyal customer base.
 In general, society is moving towards body acceptance and brands are jumping onto the trend.
 Some may view their adoption as cynical, but over time it will become the standard for beauty messaging.

 Make no mistake, the shift away from traditional messaging is a recent strategy.
 In fact, as recently as 2012, Proactiv was lambasted online by consumers for a horrible advert that told girls that their acne was the reason they did not have a boyfriend.
 Maybelline has been using the tagline ‘Maybe she’s born with it.
 Maybe it’s Maybelline’ since 1991.
 Some saw this as saying beauty isn’t natural so they changed their tagline to ‘Make it happen’ in 2015.
 As you can see, the new tagline is encouraging you to use and flaunt what you have already, rather than focus on what you weren’t ‘born’ with.
+And this is a hugely significant shift in the discourse of beauty branding and marketing.

 Many brands and companies are well and truly into this shift in messaging.
 Below we take a look at some examples of this happening: